-Slow Cooker BBQ Turkey Meatballs – Another Great Turkey Meat Recipe
+Slow Cooker BBQ Turkey Meatballs – Crockpot Ground Turkey Recipes

-And they have so much flavor… they are a delicious addition to pasta, sandwiches or even appetizers.
-They are versatile and can be used instead of beef or pork meatballs in recipes with spaghetti or as hors d’oeuvres and many more.
-They are easy, healthy, and freezer-friendly!
+And they have so much flavor… they are a delicious addition to pasta, sandwiches, or even appetizers.
+They can be used in place of beef or pork meatballs in spaghetti dishes, as appetizers, and in many other ways.
+They are easy to make, healthy, and can be frozen.

 Okay, time to get the recipe: